-If you have any complications with your labour, where you require an obstetrician or want pain relief (gas, epidural), birth centres may not be suitable for you.
+If you have any complications with your labour, where you require an obstetrician or want pain relief (e.g. gas or epidural), a birthing centre may not be suitable for you.
 If you are already at the hospital birthing centre and you experience complications, you may be transferred to the labour ward.

 A few public hospitals offer Medicare-funded homebirth for low-risk pregnancies, though places are very limited.
 For more information on private and public hospitals, birthing centres and home births, visit the Pregnancy Birth & Beyond website.

 It is normal to experience a range of emotions.
 It is okay to feel confused, especially if it was not expected and/or is your first time.
 Family Planning NSW have a useful online resource to assist you to understand pregnancy and support for your partner.
 You can also contact the Family Planning NSW Talkline on 1300 658 886.

 Australian residents and others who are eligible for Medicare will have their pregnancy and birthing costs covered or mostly covered if they choose to use public hospitals and services.
 If you are an international student, you will need to check whether your OSHC covers pregnancy.
 If you are not covered for pregnancy, giving birth in Australia will be very expensive.